smartdisk/appres/README.md

     Hint : Not use arguments will use default or already setting value.

-    If successful, you can find the appres.json file in the current working path.
+    If successful, you can find the appres.json file in the current working directory.

 <br />